gustavnikolaj/dotfiles/modules/p-load-nvmrc/README.md

-# Automatically load the projects node version with
- when swapping to the project.
+# Load the projects node version with when swapping to the project

 Automatically loads the configurated node version through [nvm](https://github.com/creationix/nvm) when navigating to a project using